top of page

 7. Conglobate Acne: This is a severe form of acne that involves a combination of nodules, cysts, and pustules.

 Acne most commonly affects teenagers and young adults, but it can occur at any age.
-Acne is most common in people between the ages of 12 and 25, but it can also affect older adults.
+Acne is most common in people between 12 and 25, but it can also affect older adults.
 Acne is also more common in individuals with oily skin, and people with a family history of acne are also more likely to develop it.
 Acne can affect both men and women, but it is more common in men.

 Acne is a very common condition that affects many people.
 According to the American Academy of Dermatology, acne is the most common skin condition in the United States, with an estimated 50 million people affected each year.
 Acne is most common among teenagers and young adults, but it can occur at any age.
 It is estimated that 80% of people between the ages of 11 and 30 have acne to some degree.